A few years ago, I made the decision that I wanted to build my first Christmas light show.

 Is it a good program?
 Yes.
 But the fragmented nature (so many different little programs), and the cost really turn me away from recommending it.

-Like Vixen, it is open source. xLights has a VERY passionate community behind it, and it’s easy to see why.
+Like Vixen, it is open source. xLights has a VERY passionate and active community behind it, and it’s easy to see why.

 One of the things that I really like about xLights is that everything works within one main window.

-When you go to set up your lights and patch them to DMX or e1.31 sACN, it’s all within the same window, just different tabs.
+When you go to set up your lights and patch them to DMX, Art-Net, e1.31 sACN, or DDP, it’s all within the same window, just different tabs.

 Creating your models and patching them to addresses is pretty straightforward.
 Plus, like Vixen, you can re-address and change models as you go, and your programming adapts to your display.